 4. Sunway TaihuLight (China)

-A former number one, Sunway TaihuLight dominated the list since its debut in June 2016.
+Also a former number one, Sunway TaihuLight dominated the list for two years after its debut in June 2016.
 At that time, its 93.01 petaFLOPS and 10,649,000 cores made it the world’s most powerful supercomputer by a wide margin, boasting more than five times the processing power of its nearest competitor (ORNL’s Titan) and nearly 19 times more cores.

 But given the non-stop pace of technological advancement, no position is ever secure for long.
 TaihuLight ceded the top spot to competitors in June 2018.

 3. Sierra (US)

-Lawrence Livermore National Laboratory’s (LLNL) Sierra initially debuted at #3 on the June 2018 list with 71.6 petaFLOPS, but optimization has since pushed the processing speed on its 1,572,480 cores to 94.6 petaFLOPS, earning it the #2 spot in November 2018.
+Lawrence Livermore National Laboratory’s (LLNL) Sierra initially debuted at #3 on the June 2018 list with 71.6 petaFLOPS.
+Optimization later pushed the processing speed on its 1,572,480 cores to 94.6 petaFLOPS, earning it the #2 spot in November 2018.
 However, the ascension of a new number one in June 2020 pushes Sierra back to third position.

 Incorporating both IBM central processing units (CPUs) and NVIDIA graphics processing units (GPUs), Sierra is specifically designed for modeling and simulations essential for the US National Nuclear Security Administration.

 2. Summit (US)

-Showing further evidence of the US Department of Energy’s renewed commitment to supercomputing power, Oak Ridge National Laboratory’s (ORNL) Summit first claimed the #1 spot in June 2018, taking the top rank from China for the first time in 6 years.
-Further upgrades have cemented that spot—at least until the next list comes out in June 2019.
+As part of the US Department of Energy’s renewed commitment to supercomputing power, Oak Ridge National Laboratory’s (ORNL) Summit first claimed the #1 spot in June 2018, taking the top rank from China for the first time in 6 years.

-In the year since its debut on the June 2018 list, Summit has widened its lead as the number one system, improving its initial High Performance Linpack (HPL) performance from 122.3 to the current 148.6 petaFLOPS.
-Unusually for such a high-performing machine, Summit is also ranked third on the GreenTop500, which measures energy efficiency in supercomputers, though it has since dropped to ninth place.
+Since its debut on the June 2018 list, Summit improved its initial High Performance Linpack (HPL) performance from 122.3 to the current 148.6 petaFLOPS.
+Unusually for such a high-performing machine, Summit also initially ranked third on the GreenTop500, which measures energy efficiency in supercomputers, though it has since dropped to ninth place.

-Scientists are already putting the world’s most powerful computer to work.
 A seven-member team from ORNL won the 2018 Gordon Bell Prize for their deployment of Summit to process genetic data in order to better understand how individuals develop chronic pain and respond to opioids.
 Summit is now playing a critical role in the global race to discover treatments and vaccines against COVID-19.